wp-plugins/wordpress-database-reset/readme.txt

 1. The plugin page - a more secure way of resetting your database.

 == Changelog ==
+= 2.3.2 =
+* Add option to keep active theme, thanks to Ulrich Pogson
+* Adhere to WordPress PHP coding syntax standards
+* Delete the user session and recreate it
+* Separate the backup_tables method into two new methods
+* Reset only WP tales and not custom tables
+* French language updates, thanks to Fx Benard
+* Fix for undefined variable: backup_tables

 = 2.3.1 =
 * Fixed bug where reactivate plugins div was not displaying on 'options' table select